 MCCA recommends parents register on the online child care wait list prior to birth, or one to two years in advance of the preferred enrollment date.

 A person can provide private home child care, without a provincial license to a maximum of four children under age 12.
 No more than two of these children can be under age 2.
 These numbers include the care provider’s own children, and any other children living in the home.

 Parents are entirely responsible for inspecting the private home child care and monitoring care provided by unlicensed in home providers.
-The only standards and accountability in an unlicensed home are those established and enforced by the parent utilizing the service.
+The only standards and accountability in an unlicensed child care home are those established and enforced by the parent utilizing the service.

-Click here to download What You Need to Know About Licensing Requirements for Early Learning and Child Care Centres
+Click here to download What you Need to Know about Licensing Requirements for Early Learning and Child Care Centres

 Click here to download Finding Quality Child Care: A Guide for Parents in Canada